jessebubble/yung-guardian/README.md

 ## Inside The Bubble
 This is a skeleton layout for San Antonio artist/musician Yung Guardian
-- `Creating an emotional outlet via trippy electonic beats for your mind to escape reality.
-Get lost with Yung Guardian`
+- Creating an emotional outlet via trippy electonic beats for your mind to escape reality.
+Get lost with the sounds of Yung Guardian

 ## Yung Guardian
 - Link to site will go here